wangby511/System-Design-Architecture-and-Infra/design-common.md

 ## Lambda Architecture

 Lambda architecture is a way of processing massive quantities of data that provides access to batch-processing and stream-processing methods with a hybrid approach [3].

+## Other Knowledge

+### Guice VS Dagger

+The key difference is that Guice is dependency injection at runtime, while Dagger is at compile time.

+**Guice** - Guice uses reflection at runtime.
+When we call the method like `Guice.createInjector(new AppModule())`, Guice reflects back onto our AppModule, creates the dependency graph, and uses its annotations to determine how to construct all of the dependencies needed to give our application the classes which we inject into it.

+**Dagger** - Dagger is generating extra code during compile-time.
+Specifically, it runs an annotation processor which looks for @Inject, @Provides, @Module, and @Component annotations to construct the dependency graph.
+The annotation processor then generates Java code which will be used to create the necessary objects.
+Also, Dagger is often used in Android development.

 ![img](https://databricks.com/wp-content/uploads/2018/12/hadoop-architecture.jpg)